zohreh-z/dr-ali-ramezani/README.md

 ### All rights reserved ###
-Please note that IronArts.ir is a curated site and that we reserve the right to refuse any listing for any reason.
+Please note that Aliramezani.ir is a curated site and that we reserve the right to refuse any listing for any reason.

 The [Aliramezani.ir](http://Aliramezani.ir) code and website is released under a MIT License.